Look after yourself

 visiting Leeds Student Medical Practice or your doctor

-- talking to a counsellor from Student Counselling and Wellbeing or attending one of their workshops.
+talking to the Student Counselling and Wellbeing team or attending one of their workshops

-If you have a pre-existing mental health condition then read our information on mental health difficulties to find out about the support that is available to you.
+If you have a pre-existing mental health condition, please read our information on mental health difficulties to find out about the support available to you.

 Sexual health and relationships

 For information on sexual health, contraception and support related to sexual relationships, visit the Help & Support Team in Leeds University Union or the Leeds Sexual Health or Family Planning Association websites.

-For some students drinking with friends is a very important part of their social life and some may drink more than is good for them.
+For some students, drinking with friends is a very important part of their social life and some may drink more than is good for them.
 However, many students just have a few drinks and some choose not to drink alcohol at all.
-You certainly won’t be alone if you ask for a non-alcoholic drink, whether you are at a bar, or at someone’s home.
-All social venues offer a wide range of non-alcoholic drinks so don’t be embarrassed to order one.
-There are also lots of venues and events where alcohol is not served.
+You certainly won’t be alone if you ask for a non-alcoholic drink, whether you are at a bar or at someone’s home.
+All social venues offer a wide range of non-alcoholic drinks, so don’t be embarrassed to order one.
+There are also many venues and events where alcohol is not served.

 Professor Tom Ward, Deputy Vice Chancellor, comments: "The University of Leeds and Leeds University Union are working together to ensure the good health and wellbeing of our students.
 As part of this we are participating in the NUS alcohol impact project and are committed to achieving the criteria for accreditation under this scheme.”